Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 TL;DR

 • Anycast lets multiple servers in different locations share the same IP address.
-The network routes each request to the nearest server automatically.
+The network routes each request to a server selected by BGP policy and topology.

 • It is the standard approach for high-performance authoritative DNS because DNS queries are stateless and latency-sensitive.